-What to Wear Hiking in Fall & Tips to Stay Cozy and Safe on the Trail
+How To Layer For Fall Hiking to Stay Cozy and Safe on the Trail

 This post may contain affiliate links.

 Fall is a great time to hit the trail!
 The temperatures have cooled down, the crowds have subsided, and the autumn leaves are putting on a stunning show of color!
-Before you lace up your hiking boots, here are some tips on how to prepare for this new season of hiking.
+Before you lace up your hiking boots, here is all the info you need to select the best fall hiking outfit to keep you cozy and comfortable on your hike.

 Megan is wearing a blue daypack and hiking on a trail among yellow aspen trees